 Many organizations like Amazon, Google, and Microsoft have started implementing cloud computing using a hybrid approach.
 In cloud computing, various service providers participate to provide services like storage, network, CPU, hardware and software etc. If a user doesn’t have storage on a personal computer, storage on the cloud can be utilized.
 The same type of service is provided by Flickr.com, which can be used to upload images on Flickr’s server.
 The service can be used on a desktop, but the Internet is required when images are to be processed on the desktop.
 Google Apps is used to create documents online.
 These types of services are available on the cloud.
 Some sites like result sites are busy at specific times.
 They consume resources and may fail because of increasing load handled by limited computing power.
 These services can be provided through clouds.
 If they are free, then their resources could be used somewhere else.
 But when they are busy, they can use the resources of the cloud to avoid a failure situation.
 Cloud computing is not limited to specific data centers because it can use many data centers distributed in various geographical locations.

 Humans are creative.
-As you have experienced in prior modules, creativity comes from individuals and from individuals working in collaboration with others.
+As you have experienced in previous units, creativity comes from individuals and from individuals working in collaboration with others.
 Tools of the internet allow us to create new artifacts that educate and enhance our lives.
 However, some individuals or groups of individuals use their creativity to hinder others.
 Georgia Virtual School

 Security of your information and your computer system is important.
-Users are faced with security issues on a daily basis from virus, phishing attempt, and worms to just name a few.
-Software has bugs and evil people can take advantage of those bugs for bad purposes such as causing your computer to crash, or capturing every keystroke on your computer.
-Software developers strive to prevent security bugs and to fix them.
+Users are faced with security issues on a daily basis from viruses, phishing attempts, and worms to just name a few.
+The general name for programs that try to negatively affect your computer is known as malware.
+Software has bugs and unethical people can take advantage of those bugs for bad purposes such as causing your computer to crash, or capturing every keystroke on your computer.
+Software developers strive to prevent security bugs and to fix them as soon as possible.
 However, not every developer is diligent about software updates and bug fixes and not every computer user installs software updates promptly.
-The general name for programs that try to negatively affect your computer is known as malware.

-Phishing is another common attack strategy that uses your email.
+Phishing is a common attack strategy that uses your email.
 The attacker sends you an email appearing to be from an official organization such as your school or bank.
-The email might tell you that your account has been jeopardized and that the sender of the email needs your log in id and password to authenticate your account.
+The email might tell you that your account has been jeopardized and that the sender of the email needs your username and password to authenticate your account.
 They are actually trying to trick you into providing secure information to you.

 Directions: Have you ever been taken in by a hoax?
 Were you angry or just annoyed?
 Have you or anyone you know been the victim of a scam artist?
-Have you ever received an email similar to the one shown in the textbook?
+Have you ever received an email like the one shown in the itsLearning textbox?
 Did you respond?
 What would have happened if you did respond and give the sender the information that they were asking for?
 Compile your answers into a well-written paragraph and submit your paragraph directly to the itsLearning textbox.